guikarai/QSAFE/README.md

 ### Step 1 : Building required docker images for s390x
 ### Step 2 : Running Elastic stack on s390x processor architecture
 * Creating docker network

+We will make sure that Kibana and Elasticsearch are in the same isolated network, and that Kibana will attach to a user defined network (useful for connecting to other services (e.g. Elasticsearch)).
+If network has not yet been created, this can be done with the following command:
+# $ docker network create somenetwork

 * Starting Elasticsearch
 * Starting Kibana with an alternate configuration yaml
 * Connecting to Elasticsearch for the first time